cocos-creator/docs-3d-deprecated/en/physics/physics-group-mask.md

 Collider.removeGroup(group);
 ```

-> **Note**: It is recommended to fix in a group, you can use the node's `layer` property as a group.
+> **Note**: it is recommended to fix in a group, you can use the node's `layer` property as a group.

-> **Note**: The receiving parameters of the above methods are all decimal numbers.
+> **Note**: the receiving parameters of the above methods are all decimal numbers.
 For easy understanding, binary explanation is used here.
 Developers can also directly input decimal numbers for group operation after they are familiar**.

 ## Masks